mrd0ll4r/oktopus/README.md

   2. (optimization) Check Redis `failed_directories` counter -> if >= THRESHOLD skip to 11
   3. Check DB for failed downloads counter -> if >= THRESHOLD skip to  11
   4. (optimization) Check DB for directory entries -> skip to 9
-  5. Full LS (gets immediate sub-blocks)
+  5. Full LS (gets immediate sub-blocks) or fast ls if too many references
-  6. For each:
+  6. For each: (only for full ls)
      1. Get block level info (this should be fast because the blocks are prefetched)
      2. `object data` to get UnixFS type of entries
   7. If anything failed: Record in DB, record in Redis, requeue to RabbitMQ, return
   8. In one transaction:
-     1. Insert block-level info for entries
+     1. Insert block-level info for entries (only for full ls)
-     2. Insert directory entries with correct UnixFS type
+     2. Insert directory entries
-  9. Push entries to `files`, `directories`, and `hamtshards`
+  9. Push entries to `files`, `directories`, and `hamtshards` (only for full ls)
   10. (optimization) Insert entry CIDs into Redis `cids` and `blocks`
   11. (optimization) Insert directory CID into Redis `directories` ,`blocks`, and `cids`
   12. ACK to RabbitMQ